EssithAbertay/Breakout/README.md

 # Time Details and Changelist

+Ari Alexander Tannahill Thomson - 2204636

 Change 1 - fixed the compiler issue.
 Removed the circular reference from PowerupBase (10 minutes)

 Change 2 - added multiple health to bricks, the bricks have a different colour based on their health, this colour changes as they are hit (1 hour)

 Change 3 - added sfx on brick being destroyed (30 minutes)

+Change 4 - added a "gun" to the cursor that the player can shoot at the bricks every 3 seconds to damage them, it plays a sound effect also (1 hour)

+Change 5 - parameterised the powerup spawn chance (5 minutes)

+Change 6 - added screen shake on damage taken (45 mins)

+Total time spent - 3 hours 35 minutes